 T=Take action & make changes.

 7. The Passive-Aggressive: “I’m so glad we’re working together”, is what you hear from this person one moment and the next moment they’re completely ignoring you!
 When you ask what’s wrong they say, “Nothing.
 Everything is great!”
 Yet you know it’s not.
-They aren’t a bad person, they simply don’t know how to handle conflict, so conflict management skills is a must with this person.
+They aren’t a bad person, they simply don’t know how to handle conflict, so conflict management skills are a must with this person.

-Solution: First, be the thermostat not the thermometer.
+Solution: First, be the thermostat, not the thermometer.
 Meaning, remain in control of your emotions and feelings so that you can get to the bottom line with them.
 If you get heated up, that will fuel their fire and give them a reason to be upset with you.
 Second, ask them to be honest and ensure them that it’s safe to share their feelings with you.
 Sometimes people need permission to say that they’re angry.
 Third, take responsibility for your part and ask them to take responsibility for theirs.

 There you go!
 Seven challenging people and seven solutions on how to handle difficult people better.